andepraveenofficial/TargetInterview/03 Theory/01 Client/05 React JS/ReactJS.md

 ### React Context
 React Context is a mechanism to avoid prop drilling.

+We can handle the Global State Management with React Context.

 Prop Drilling means passing data from one Component to another Component that does not need the data but only helps in passing it through the tree.